Trading 212 introduces FX conversion fees, losing its commission-free status

 Questions have now been raised about the integrity of these commission-free trading platforms pivoting to add chargers, however small.

-Matt Leibowitz, CEO of rival investment app Stake, which doesn’t charge FX fees on trades, said: “With Trading 212 announcing on its community forum, not publicly, that it is now going to be charging an FX conversion fee on EVERY foreign trade, it has joined Freetrade as another brokerage falsely selling itself as a zero-commission brokerage to its customers.”
+Matt Leibowitz, CEO of rival investment app Stake, which doesn’t charge FX fees on trades, said: “With Trading 212 announcing on its community forum, not publicly, that it is now going to be charging an FX conversion fee on every foreign trade".

-“The GameStop saga empowered retail investors to take on the big hedge funds, Trading 212 is essentially capitalising on the new interest in retail investing as an opportunity to rinse inexperienced investors of more money.
-The ‘heroes’ of this story are actually the villains, and for brokerages like Trading 212 and Freetrade, their customers are the game.
-Retail investors deserve better.”
+“The GameStop saga empowered retail investors to take on the big hedge funds, Trading 212 is essentially capitalising on the new interest in retail investing as an opportunity to rinse inexperienced investors of more money...retail investors deserve better.”

 The decision to add fees, however small, to what was marketed as a commission-free platform seems to have ruffled a few feathers, let’s wait and see if the move pushes Trading 212’s users to look for other avenues.